The Textbook Character Treatise

 |-||-||-||-||-||00||96-99||00||96-99||Rank Value 100

-Once these rolls are complete, one may gamble on any two traits of their choice, potentially shoring up whichever area(s) they feel needs more work.
+Once these rolls are complete, one may gamble on any two traits of their choice, potentially shoring up any areas they feel need some help.
 The only limits in this regard are the results of the tables themselves, as well as the power ceiling for a campaign, as set by the Gamemaster.
-If you're not already aware of this rank value cap, go ahead and ask your Gamemaster now!
+If unaware of this rank value cap, go ahead and ask your Gamemaster now!

 Table 2: Rank Value Modifiers (Gambling)